Skip to content

 - Received by calling POST /oauth2/token

-Refresh Token Used to get a new Access Tokens without requiring additional user login - Reusable
+Refresh Token Used to get a new Access Token without requiring additional user login - Reusable

 - Valid indefinitely, until a new token is requested; the new token then becomes only valid refresh token.